 Symptoms include pain at the ball of the big toe on the undersurface of your foot, most often made worse with weight bearing and specifically standing on your toes.

 Procedural treatment is geared toward the underlying cause.
-For instance, a dysfunctional tendon (FHB tendon) can be treated with regenerative-type injections (such as platelet-rich plasma [PRP] or orthobiologic injections) that can theoretically provide long lasting pain relief and improved function by stimulating the body’s own natural healing response.
+For instance, there are non-surgical options for a dysfunctional tendon (FHB tendon) with regenerative-type injections (such as platelet-rich plasma [PRP] or orthobiologic injections) that can theoretically provide long lasting pain relief and improved function by stimulating the body’s own natural healing response.